Douglas Cameron (broadcaster): Personal life

-Cameron was born in Scotland and worked as an accountant in Edinburgh before he embarking on his career in broadcasting.
-He moved to London in 1964, initially settling in Kenton with his wife Marjorie (née Peat), a former singer and radiographer, before moving to Grove Wood, Northwood in 1973.
+Cameron was born in Scotland, where he lived in Bearsden and worked as an accountant in Edinburgh before embarking on his career in broadcasting.
+He moved to London in 1964, initially settling in Kenton with his wife Marjorie (née Peat), a former singer and radiographer, before moving to Northwood in 1973.
 The couple have a son, Michael (born c.
 1965), and a daughter, Judith Rose (born c.
 1968).

 Cameron has been involved in local events, such as presenting awards, hospital open days, opening fetes and commentating on the Hillingdon half-marathon.
 He made a guest broadcast on Northwick Park's hospital radio station, Radio Northwick, in 1972 on a visit to friend Alfie Bass.

 Honours

 Cameron was awarded the Independent Radio Personality of the Year by the Variety Club in 1979 and 1984, and a Sony award for UK Radio Personality of the Year in 1987.
 This was the first time it had been awarded to an independent radio broadcaster.
 The following year, in 1988, he was listed on Sony's Roll of Honour of Radio's All Time Greats.

 In January 1999, Cameron received an MBE for services to radio.
 In 2003, after announcing his retirement, Cameron received an induction into the Radio Academy Hall of Fame in recognition of his 42-year broadcasting career.